shswhrigjtigogrkf/Hipposite/README.md

+Here’s a polished and organized version of your text for a GitHub repository README file:

+---

-HIPPOSITE 2!!
+# HIPPOSITE 2!! 🎉

-(This is a remake of Hipposite/40%-bible, and we will be making this one much better.)
+*This is a remake of Hipposite/40%-bible, and we're working hard to make this one even better!*

-NEW FEATURES (hopefully)

-browser function (we need a server to run said code on, please make a ticket in the server if you can lend use of one) more buttons possibly games tab (not garenteed, so dont be upset if it doesnt happen, but something else might be in the works) more apps tab like function (not garenteed either, but i hope to have sections for difrent things l;ike useage, server, and more) difrent methods of unblocking other then 40% (also not garenteed because we need a server) ExtHang3r (made by blobby_boy on github) auto update (most likely not) and more!

-APPS

-discord
-ai (will include chat gpt, wonder ai, and wommbo) pirateing movies (f2movies, freek.to, zoro.to alterintives) snapForWeb(not garenteed because like reddit, it fails to load most times) reddit(if we can fix it) spotify and more as we go!

-also, this is all made by 2 8th graders, who work on this as much as possible, please know we will not be consistant with updates and they may not be as quality as others, but we are doing this for fun, and we do intend for you to have good grades, and do your work in school, no matter how much you hate it, its hevily encouraged to pass your classes. get good grades, and then do what you want, or have fun.

-full disclosure, the file (index.html) inside this repository has copyright protection, and copying such file is illegal to directly copy or take code without consent. this also applies to using the file commercially, otherwise known as using it in a way that is concerned with buying, selling, and making a profit. we will NOT be selling the software in any way shape or form.
-If its sold by an external source, even in a small situation such as a school envirement from student too student, it will still fall under the copyright restrictions of this file.

-(if you find anyone atempting any of these things, please make a issue or make a ticket in the server in the server. thank you)
+---

+## ✨ New Features (Hopefully)
+We're planning to bring some exciting new features to HIPPOSITE 2!
+Here's what's in the works:

+- 🌐 **Browser Functionality**
+  - We need a server to run this feature.
+If you can help, please create a ticket in our server!

+- 🕹️ **Games Tab**
+  - Not guaranteed, but we might have something else fun in the works.

+- 📂 **More Apps Section**
+  - We hope to include tabs for different categories like usage, server tools, and more.

+- 🚪 **Alternative Unblocking Methods**
+  - Beyond the 40% method (requires a server, so not guaranteed).

+- 🛠️ **ExtHang3r Integration**
+  - A tool made by [Blobby-Boi](https://github.com/Blobby-Boi) [repo](https://github.com/blobby_boy)

+- 🔄 **Auto-Update**
+  - Most likely not happening, but we’ll see!

+- And more!
+Stay tuned as we continue to brainstorm and build.

+---

+## 📱 Apps
+We're working to include the following apps and services:

+- **Discord AI**
+  - Featuring ChatGPT, Wonder AI, and Wombo.

+- **Movie Piracy Alternatives**
+  - Sites like f2movies, freek.to, and zoro.to.

+- **SnapForWeb**
+  - *Not guaranteed; similar to Reddit, it often fails to load.*

+- **Reddit**
+  - If we can fix loading issues.

+- **Spotify**

+- **More Apps Coming Soon!**

+---

+## 🙏 A Note From the Creators
+This project is created by **two 8th graders** who are working on it in their free time.
+Please be patient as updates may not be consistent or perfect.

+We encourage you to:
+1. Focus on school.
+2. Get good grades.
+3. Then enjoy using HIPPOSITE 2 responsibly.

+---

+## ⚠️ Legal Disclaimer
+The `index.html` file in this repository is copyright-protected.
+Copying, redistributing, or using this file commercially without permission is illegal.

+- **Commercial use** includes any activity related to buying, selling, or making a profit.
+- **Unauthorized Distribution**: Even in small settings, like school environments, this file is subject to copyright laws.

+If you notice anyone violating these terms, please:
+1. Create an issue on this repository.
+2. Make a ticket in our server.

+Thank you for your understanding and cooperation!

+---

+**If you find this project helpful or interesting, don't forget to star ⭐ the repository!**

+---

+Let me know if you’d like to refine it further!